mmann1123/pyGIS/_sources/docs/d_raster_crs_intro.md

    \end{eqnarray}
 $$

 Wow, it works!
 Come on it's at least a little bit cool.
-Depending on your defintion of cool.
+Depending on your definition of cool.

 ## Warping Images